Roopesht/silent_autopost/Docs/prompt.md

     "video_id": "1",
     "topic": "improve mindset",
     "bgm_type": "uplifting music",
-    "Description": "This video is about how constructive thinking can help you become an achiever.
+    "description": "This video is about how constructive thinking can help you become an achiever.
 The context is mindset for peak performance.
 The mood of the video is reassurance.", "voice": "Male",
     "tags": ["mindset", "peak performance", "constructive thinking"],
     "scenes": [